kushalbhatia/duplicate-files/README.md

 # A simple yet powerful program that searches for unique, sorted duplicate hashed files on your computer

-1. Import os, hashlib, csv and time modules
+1. Import os, hashlib, and time modules

-2. Create a global dictionary of hashed files, a global list of duplicate files, a global ignore list of case-sensitive hidden directories, and a timer
+2. Create a global dictionary of hashed files, a global dictionary of duplicate files, a global ignore list of case-sensitive hidden directories, and a timer

 3. Try to compute and return hash value for given file by opening and reading binary file, then computing SHA-1 hash.
 If file cannot be opened, return false